 Self-willed land has no past, only a future of its own volition (7).
 It’s the reasoning that says given all the pieces, wild nature will have the ability to reassemble, to recover.
 So I have been watching my local moor for the seventeen years since sheep grazing ceased to see what trees would return in the absence of their destroying effect (8).
 It has shown me the high impact of birds as long distance vectors in facilitating natural tree regeneration in what was a tree-less landscape, a process of seed dispersal by birds from trees at the fringes of the moor that I find has a term – ornithochory (9).
 Most successful of these has been the seeds of rowan excreted by birds after ingesting the berry, and which usefully will even come up in the shade of bracken stands that patch the moor.
 Seed from holly and hawthorn berries take the same route and there is a scattering of these across the moor.
 Oak coming up from acorns hidden by blackbirds and possibly jays (synzoochory) are more likely in bracken-free areas.
 Wind dispersal (anemochory) is much, much less successful - willow, ash and birch are really hard, except in a few places where there are stands around the edge of the moor because the seed will not travel very far downwind, falling close to the tree.
+Moreover, birch struggles to come up naturally in the shade of bracken cover, and will not establish on the wetter areas of the moor.
 Water (hydrochory) doesn't travel upstream, excluding one form of tree dispersal and the seeds that may use it; and mammals as vectors (epizoochory) through inadvertent translocation of seeds with spines, hooks, bristles, or barbs, have probably had little effect as their numbers are sorely few on the moor, and likely to get fewer in general according to the Mammal Society Redlist for British Mammals that indicates that 11 of 47 mammals native to Britain are classified as being at imminent risk of extinction (10).
 I applaud the Mammal Society for including the European wolf, albeit shown as regionally extinct in Britain, in its listing of vulnerable mammal species, as well as in its infographics (10,11).

 This gradient of return on the moor is thus selective of tree species, and which is why supplementary tree planting is needed for those species that may never make it back if the moor is to realise its true natural potential for woodland.
 If you think about it, reinstating a tree species missing from a landscape is as important as reinstating a former native mammal species like the beaver or wolf.
 It’s relatively easy to check what this unfulfilled potential is because of missing tree species by using the Forestry Commission’s Ecological Site Classification Decision Support System (12).
 This matches key site factors with the ecological requirements of different tree species and woodland communities that distribute along environmental gradients of climatic and edaphic factors, such as soil type, moisture, aspect, and disturbance (13).
 It shows that oak, ash and alder will have an uneasy but not impossible time in the climatic conditions at the highest point of the moor, the summit plateau at ~900ft asl (275m) being the driest and most compacted area, but will thrive on the lower slopes and down to the fringes at ~560ft asl (170m) whereas rowan, downy and silver birch, and surprisingly also aspen, will flourish across all the moor (enter SE141399 in (12)).
 Rowan and oak have made it onto the summit of the moor, but it took around 14 years before they did so, the lower slopes colonising much, much earlier.
 Sources of birch seed are some distance from the summit and will take a long time to regain a position if it is based on small, year-on-year incremental movements downwind that even then depend on conditions that break the dormancy of the seed.
 In terms of potential woodland communities, the phytosociological associations that characterise native woodland, the strongest indication on the summit is for a birch woodland with an understorey of willows and purple moor grass (see NVC W4 in (14)).
 The situation is less clear cut for the various broadleaved woodland communities that could form on the lower slopes, but the strongly emergent rowan, oak, and holly are suggestive.